cristal-smac/mas_basics/README.md

 # A minimal MAS transportation system

-This jupyter sheet follows the 'mas_bacis'.
+This jupyter sheet follows the `mas_bacis`.
 Its purpose is to show how to represent a carpooling system with the help of a multi-agent system and to be able to carry out some experiments with it.

 Français : [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/cristal-smac/mas_basics/HEAD?filepath=mas_transportation_basics_fr.ipynb)